Modeling Concurrency Control as a Learnable Function: Related Work

 Among the algorithms adopting heuristic assignment, C3~\cite{DBLP:conf/icde/Su0Z21/C3} uses locality-sensitive hashing (LSH) to cluster transactions with similar SQL texts, which tend to conflict on shared data objects.
 It applies 2PL for intra-group conflicts and OCC for inter-group conflicts.
 AEP~\cite{DBLP:conf/mascots/TaiM96/AEP} predicts whether a distributed transaction will encounter conflicts based on local data, then uses EWL when there are no conflicts, and uses PSL when there are.
 MCC~\cite{DBLP:conf/sosp/XieSLAK015/Callas} and Tebaldi~\cite{DBLP:conf/sigmod/SuCDAX17/Tebaldi} classify transactions based on prior workload knowledge, constructing an algorithm hierarchy that switches between RP, SSI, and 2PL, depending on conflict type.
 ASOCC~\cite{DBLP:conf/icde/LinCZ18/ASOCC} categorizes data into hot, warm, and cold based on the contention level, then uses OCC for cold data, 2PL for hot data, and early validation with retry for warm data. {\dbname} covers more CC designs than these algorithms, and it learns a fine-grained and flexible combination of them for better performance.

-{\dbname} has more similarities with the algorithms adopting learning-based assignment. {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} classifies transaction operations by their access ID (a hard-coded unique transaction access identifier) and uses an evolutionary algorithm to optimize pipeline-wait actions and transaction back-offs.
+{{\dbname} shares similarities with other algorithms that adopt learning-based assignment.} {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} classifies transaction operations by their access ID (a hard-coded unique transaction access identifier) and uses an evolutionary algorithm to optimize pipeline-wait actions and transaction back-offs.
 ACC~\cite{DBLP:conf/cidr/TangJE17/ACC} clusters transactions similar to PartCC~\cite{DBLP:journals/pvldb/KallmanKNPRZJMSZHA08/HStore} and assigns the best algorithm among OCC, 2PL, and PartCC to each cluster.
-For fast reconfiguration, it also trains a predictive model that predicts the optimal algorithm for each cluster, enabling automatic online reconfiguration with offline-trained models. {\dbname} supports more CC design choices than these algorithms, therefore it achieves higher performance across more diverse workloads.
-In particular, it does not require prior knowledge of the workloads for access ID assignment or transaction clustering.
+For fast reconfiguration, it also trains a model that predicts the optimal algorithm for each cluster, enabling automatic online reconfiguration with offline-trained models. {\dbname} supports more CC design choices than these algorithms, and achieves better performance across more diverse workloads.
+Furthermore, it does not require prior knowledge of the workloads for access ID assignment or transaction clustering.